dfalster/Westoby_2012_JTB_sapwood_model/README.md

 make
 ```

-This will build processed versions of the data in the output directory.
 Alternative you can open `R` and type

 ```
 source(`analysis.R`)
 ```

-A separate file  `Analytical solutions.m` contain matlab code used to derive the analytical solution for allocation of nitrogen presented in the appendix of the paper.
+A separate file  `Analytical solutions.m` contains matlab code used to derive the analytical solution for allocation of nitrogen presented in the appendix of the paper.

 ## Further details